TimoRJensen/RvRTools/README.md

 ## Idea / Approach for RvR Tools
 This is a collection of useful tools that improve your expecrience playing RvR.
 It an open collection and everyone is invited to contribute to it.
+It's build as a Flask App in Python (like RvR).

 ## Tools
 ### Suits Randomizer